ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/hub-sink-replication.markdown

 As part of the connection handshake, the Sink fetches an ordered list of nodes from the Hub cluster.
 If a preferred node is defined (by explicitly selecting a mentor node), it will be at the top of this list.
-The Sink will try to connect the first node in the list, and proceed down the list with every failed attempt.
+The Sink will try to connect to the first node in the list, and proceed down the list with every failed attempt.
 If the connection fails with all nodes, the Sink will request the list again.